 - Practice servant leadership.

-Emotional intelligence (EI) covers a variety of leadership qualities essential for establishing and maintaining strong relationships.
+Emotional intelligence (EI) is a crucial part of leadership development, as it covers a variety of leadership qualities essential for establishing and maintaining strong relationships.
 There are four components of EI: self-awareness, self-regulation, social awareness, and relationship management.
 As Daniel Goleman, a pioneer in the study of emotional intelligence writes, “If your emotional abilities aren’t in hand, if you don’t have self-awareness, if you are not able to manage your distressing emotions, if you can’t have empathy and have effective relationships, then no matter how smart you are, you are not going to get very far.”

-Those in leadership must think, behave, and speak with emotional intelligence.
-It’s the glue that holds trusting teams together.
+Those in leadership roles must think, behave, and speak with emotional intelligence.
+It’s the glue that holds team members together.
 EI is also a foundational leadership skill in building any type of relationship, no matter if it’s with customers or employees.
 Thankfully, it’s a type of intelligence that can increase with practice and dedication.

 When developing EI, try: